 Additional to the above you will need to bear in mind that harvesting leaves can be a difficult job if you have positioned the plants too close together.
 A mature plant will have a spread of about 70cm to one metre.
 You need room to separate (harvest) the leaves.

-The adjacent diagram is a time tested guide to planting your Aloe crop. (enlarge).
+This diagram (below) is a time tested guide to planting your Aloe crop. (enlarge).

 Mature plant approx 1 metre tall with leaves ranging from 60cm to 90cm in length ready to pick.